Facilities, services and IT

 - if necessary, invest in additional memory.

-Study applications for use at home
+Education applications for use at home

 Several applications that were previously only available via the university network can now be used at home.
 Find out which applications are available and how you can access them.